prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 :::

 In some cases, small changes to your port and firewall configuration can significantly improve your node's **peer-to-peer connectivity**.
 Improved peer-to-peer connectivity benefits the broader Ethereum ecosystem by making blockchain data more available.
 It can also help your validator find more work and earn more ETH.
+In this how-to, we'll walk through the following tasks:

+ 1. **Configure your firewall** for improved peer-to-peer connectivity
+ 2. **Configure your router** for improved peer-to-peer connectivity
+ 3. Configure your beacon node to **broadcast your public IP address**
+ 4. **Verify your node's discoverability** by using a TCP lookup tool

 ## Configure your firewall